 - Defendant’s Case – defendant may introduce their own witnesses and evidence

 - Closing Statements– argue to the judge or jury about the evidence and ask for damages

 Contact Us for Help

 With so much at stake and the technicalities of a lawsuit before you, don’t you think it would be wise to hire an expert?
 Someone to guide you through the process?
 Someone to lookout for your best interest?
 The litigation and trial attorneys at Robinson & Henry can help.
 We are strong negotiators but ready, willing and able, to defend you at trial if needed.
-Call us at 303-688-0944 to schedule your free consultation.
+Call us at 303-688-0944 to schedule your case assessment.